josueNdeko12/landingPage/README.md

 # landingPage

-This is a project within The Odin Project (TOP), the desired outcome is located in the images folder.
+This is a project within The Odin Project (TOP) to create a landing page.